mokhosh/filament-kanban/README.md

 > These videos are recorded with version 1.x of the package.
 > It is now much simpler to use the package, and requires much less code from you.
 >
-> Hopefully, version 2.x is simple enough to not require videos, but you can still learn a thing or two form these.
+> Hopefully, version 2.x is simple enough to not require videos, but you can still learn a thing or two from these.

 [![Creating a Kanban Board in FilamentPHP using filament-kanban: Part 1, Basic setup](https://i3.ytimg.com/vi/GquNTj50E78/maxresdefault.jpg)](https://www.youtube.com/watch?v=GquNTj50E78)